Group18-CMPUT391/OOS-CMPUT391/README.md

 They can either input keyword/value, sensor type or location or all of them.

-This is all done in one page the search page.
+This is all done in one page, the search page.
 ###Sensor and User Management Module
 ###Subscribe Module
 ###Uploading Module